-The policies in this version of the student handbook are up-to-date as of 2024.
-The College RESERVES the right to make changes throughout the year and when feasible will notify the campus of such changes.
-For the most current information please download the latest handbook from our website.
+The College reserves the right to make changes throughout the year and when feasible will notify the campus of such changes.

+For the most current information, please download the latest handbook from our website.
 This is a handbook for your reference to help guide you through daily college life and provide you with answers to questions you may have.